 - ensuring that construction materials and processes comply with relevant standards

 - enabling appropriate competition consistent with Australia’s international trade obligations.

-View Construction Leadership Group Terms of Reference.
+View Construction Leadership Group terms of reference (PDF,141KB)

 NSW Treasury and Infrastructure NSW also have central roles in the procurement of infrastructure and general construction.
 The Construction Leadership Group co-ordinates with NSW Treasury and Infrastructure NSW in undertaking its role.